matt-ucd/Mooventure/ProjectDocumentTemplate.md

 **Document what game states and game data you managed and what design patterns you used to complete your task.**

+The interpretation of the Game Logic role was to keep a documentation of the progress and work done for our game throughout the three weeks we had to work on the game.
+All documentation regarding our game progress, states, and data used were done in a Master Shared Folder using Google Drive.
+There’s a main GoogleSheet that has access to the tasks, timeline, and other logistics of the game.
+See [here](https://docs.google.com/spreadsheets/d/1ynzckEy1m7fSg_NK0vH7rjGVvV6vhkn1GI6IUPYEISM/edit?usp=sharing) for the Master Sheet.
+On the master sheet, I primarily keep track of the Tasks assignment and timeline.
+Since we had roughly three weeks to work on the project, there are three main categories of the game state that we aimed to finish for each week:  Week1: Assets, Game Menu, one Game Level, and Player movement Week2: Integrate UI, Visuals, and player animation and interaction Week3: Refine & Improve game levels, popups, transition, and menu Then, breaking it down into tasks to do in each week, everyone is a task owner to some tasks that their roles or aspects others need help working on and a progress bar is given.
+I included the option for a Gantt Chart, but everyone seemed to be satisfied with the Progress Bar so we stuck to that only.
+The Master sheet also has a Logistic sub sheet where links for meeting, github, and meeting notes are at.
+For every meeting, a google doc is created and all the progress, concerns, and next steps that were discussed in the meeting were recorded there.

 # Sub-Roles

 ## Audio